 When many people hear “cannabis,” they back away.
 Cannabis and marijuana have been damned for decades due to the War on Drugs.
 Marijuana has been painted as a dangerous drug that can melt your brain.
 It’s not correct to say the same about CBD and CBD oil.
 CBD won’t get you high – that’s what THC does.THC is another active ingredient in marijuana.
-CBD, on the other hand, offers a lot of health benefits that have celebrities, moms, and health and wellness experts raving.
+CBD, on the other hand, offers a lot of benefits that have celebrities, moms, and health and wellness experts raving.

 CBD oil isn’t pure CBD.
 It is typically blended with an oil (coconut oil or MCT oil are two common choices.)
 Manufacturers may also add terpenes, essential oils, amino acids, or other additives to enhance the effects of their product.
 Check all of the ingredients on the back of a CBD oil bottle before you buy it.

 As scientists were looking at the effects that cannabis has on the body, they discovered an entire system running through the nervous system and other parts of the body.
 It’s called the endocannabinoid system.
 The endocannabinoid system helps the body maintain homeostasis or balance.
-It plays a role in inflammation, pain relief, stress relief, appetite, and many other functions in the body.

 Our body produces its own cannabinoids, which bind to receptors within the endocannabinoid system.
 Once that bond is made, neurotransmitters are sent to different areas of the body with messages that it is time to complete certain functions.